MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 # Challenges

--   Select specific views and forms for Visits and Buildings
+-   Select specific views and forms for Contacts

--   Security personnel typically work in a single building.
-How would you provide an easy way for them to display visits only for a selected building?

--   Restrict access to specific entities, e.g. Buildings should be read-only for all staff members except the administrators

--   What Dashboards would you consider adding to the app?